 I’m certain that today’s young recruits are as impressive as Gen. Glover’s Mariners.
 While their peers may whine for more student aid, health care, and whatever else somebody has mistakenly taught them is their entitlement, these teenagers spoke more about what they expect from themselves than from others, more about what they can give than what they can get.

-Asked why they joined the military, they spoke about love of country and desire to serve.
+Asked why they joined the military, their young faces lit up when they spoke about love of country and desire to serve.
 Asked why they chose the Marines, the most frequent response was something along the lines of “because they’re the best, ma’am”.
 They came looking for a challenge, a chance to demand much from themselves.